rahulbhongade358/-HappyPaws/README.md

 ### ✨ The goal is to provide a hands-on learning project while creating something fun and meaningful — giving every paw a chance to find a happy home.

 > Note: This may take 1-2 minutes to load on first visit since we are using free plan of onrender to host backend it goes to sleep after 15 mins of inactivity

+visit thie [Live Demo] (https://happy-paws-na7b.onrender.com) to see it in action!